-I am an Assistant Professor of Economics at the University of Chicago Booth School of Business and a Faculty Research Fellow at the National Bureau of Economic Research.
-I study international economics and urban economics.
-My research interests include the geographic distributions of human capital, industries, and occupations.
+I am an Associate Professor of Economics at the University of Chicago Booth School of Business and a Faculty Research Fellow at the National Bureau of Economic Research.
+My research agenda focuses on the spatial distribution of economic activities across neighborhoods, cities, and countries.
+I try to understand the substantial variation in the amount and nature of economic activity across space.
+Recently, I have examined quality specialization in US manufacturing, segregation of urban consumption, and how the global climate affects agricultural trade.
 At Booth, I teach Managing the Firm in the Global Economy.

-We provide measures of ethnic and racial segregation in urban consumption.
-Using novel user-generated online data, we estimate how spatial and social frictions influence restaurant visits within New York City.
-Transit time plays a first-order role in consumption choices, so consumption segregation partly reflects residential segregation.
-Social frictions also have a large impact on restaurant choices: individuals are less likely to visit venues in neighborhoods demographically different from their own.
-While spatial and social frictions jointly produce significant levels of consumption segregation, we find that restaurant consumption in New York City is only half as segregated as residences.
+We measure ethnic and racial segregation in urban consumption using Yelp reviews of NYC restaurants.
+Spatial frictions cause consumption segregation to partly reflect residential segregation.
+Social frictions also matter: individuals are less likely to visit restaurants in neighborhoods demographically different from their own.
+Nonetheless, restaurant consumption in New York City is only about half as segregated as residences.
 Consumption segregation owes more to social than spatial frictions.

-Leading empiricists and theorists of cities have recently argued that the generation and exchange of ideas must play a more central role in the analysis of cities.
-This paper develops the first system of cities model with costly idea exchange as the agglomeration force.
+We develop the first system-of-cities model with costly idea exchange as the agglomeration force.
 The model replicates a broad set of established facts about the cross section of cities.
 It provides the first spatial equilibrium theory of why skill premia are higher in larger cities and how variation in these premia emerges from symmetric fundamentals.

 This course studies international economics from the perspective of the firm.
 Its objective is to equip students with analytical tools to understand the organizational, financial, and legal issues facing firms doing business across borders.